6a74/WealthOptimizer/README.md

 ![Figure 6](https://github.com/6a74/finance/blob/master/figures/figure_06.png?raw=true)

-Let's jump back to the typical American, but say this person really wants to retire early, say at 50 years old instead of 60.
+Let's jump back to the new-grad making $63k/year, but say this person really wants to retire early, say at 50 years old instead of 60.
 Unless their investments can provide a 7% real return, they will probably be better off purely contributing to traditional retirement accounts.

 ![Figure 7](https://github.com/6a74/finance/blob/master/figures/figure_07.png?raw=true)

-On the other hand, what if the typical American decides to work a little bit longer, till the age of 70.
+On the other hand, what happens if this person decides to work a little bit longer, till the age of 70.
 Will this change things?
 By golly, it will.
 Unless their investments do very poorly over a long time, this person will be better off starting with Roth contributions.